pema99/pema99.github.io/_posts/2022-07-28-interestinglangs.md

 # Prolog
 ## Selling point: Logic programming

 [Prolog](https://www.swi-prolog.org/) is an interesting language primarily because it is one of few languages in the paradigm known as "logic programming".
 It is quite literally in the name, Pro=Programming Log=Logic.
-In logic programming, the programmer specifies constraints which model some problem domain, and can then execute queries against these constraints to solve problems.
+In logic programming, the programmer specifies constraints that model some problem domain, and can then execute queries against these constraints to solve problems.
 Prolog is best explained as a step-by-step tutorial, which is what I intend to do here.

 The most basic construct in Prolog is a "fact", denoted by an identifier, a list of operands, and followed by a dot.
 In the below snippet, we state several facts.
-Alice, Jane, Emma and Sofia are female, while Bob, John, Lucas and Oliver are male.
+Alice, Jane, Emma, and Sofia are female, while Bob, John, Lucas, and Oliver are male.

 ```prolog
 female(alice).